Etsy vs Your Own Website: Which Is Better for Makers?

 | SEO benefit | Builds Etsy's domain authority | Builds your domain authority |

-| Best for | Discovery | Brand building + retention |
+| Best for | New seller discovery | Brand building, retention, long term growth |

 The Case for Etsy